Prospectus

 Mental Health Workshops

 These workshops help us understand mental health challenges.
-They focus on increasing knowledge, building confidence, and learning
+They focus on increasing knowledge, building confidence, and learning self-management skills that support us in everyday life.

 Wellbeing sessions are designed to help us feel better and stay well.
 They offer space to be creative, get active, and connect with others in a positive way.